 Where will all that growth come from?
 AI promises to streamline everything from car maintenance to medical operations to portfolio management.
 Let’s look first at one place every company can use AI to cut costs, save time, and improve its CX: customer service.

-Three ways AI makes customer service smarter.
+Three ways AI makes customer service smarter in 2020

 Last year alone, businesses lost $75 billion because of shoddy customer service.
 Believe it or not, that’s nearly 20 percent more than companies lost the year before, according to a NewVoiceMedia report.